FilipposZ/hombro/README.md

 # hombro
-An application to control a SMD5050 ledstrip.
-The application communicates through MQTT protocol with a RaspberryPi, which controls the ledstrip through 3 NPN transistors.
+A desktop application to control an SMD5050 ledstrip.

+The app communicates through MQTT protocol with a RaspberryPi, which controls the ledstrip through 3 NPN transistors.